niccolozanotti/AI4climate.science-vault/Notes/AI/FAIKR/Mod3/Project/FAIKR3 Project.md

 - **Atmospheric Pressure**: Lower pressure systems aid hurricane formation and intensification.
 - **Land Interaction**: When hurricanes make landfall, they usually weaken, but if they pass over warm waters near coastal regions, they may undergo rapid intensification.

-ENSO → SST → Hurricane Intensity

-      ↘ Wind Shear → Hurricane Intensity

-MJO  → Humidity → Hurricane Intensity

-      ↘ OHC → Hurricane Intensity

 You could expand this with more detailed connections depending on data availability.

 **3. Data Collection:**

   You’ll need reliable climate and hurricane data to estimate the parameters of the Bayesian Network.
 Some useful datasets include:

 • **National Hurricane Center (NHC) Data**: Provides historical hurricane tracks and intensities.